Gtrs15/MacTerminalSearch/README.md

 Add alias to zshrc file:

 	echo 'alias ts="python3 /Users/Shared/.MacTerminalSearch/start.py"' >> ~/.zshrc

+Lastly, make a folder for the config file

+	mkdir /Users/Shared/.MacTerminalSearch/config_files

 You can replace the ```~/.zshrc``` with ```~/.bashrc``` if you use bash as your default shell.